Release Date: June 13th, 2005

 Director Shugo Fuji has spent a lot of his career churning out horror films and judging by the trailers I have seen, they get cheaper and cheaper.
 This one can only be described as no-budget, something made painfully clear when the actors leave the room and explore their surroundings and try to find out more about the masked men who have captured them.

 What happens in this part is that the characters have to avoid the (incredibly stupid) traps that are placed around the buildings to catch the captives out.
 Razor wire stretches out across doorways (someone, tell the cleaners that thing is there) and there’s a sticky mat in a vent.
 That’s about it.

 The cheapness extends to the location which can best be described as bland.
-The actors stumble around blank, dimly lit corridors, up and down stairways and fire escapes, and crawl through ventilation ducts and cower in crowded store rooms, trying to evade their captors.
-Perhaps it is deliberately bland when the twisted nature of the organisation that kidnaps people is cosidered, but it is still visually dull because nearly every location looks the same.
+The actors stumble around blank, dimly lit corridors, up and down stairways and fire escapes, and crawl through ventilation ducts and cower in store rooms crowded with boxes, trying to evade their captors.
+Perhaps it is deliberately bland when the twisted nature of the organisation that kidnaps people is considered, but it is still visually dull because nearly every location looks the same.
 Was there are art department involved in this or was the director ready with a digital camera, a boom operator and some actors willing to bumble about corridors in a towel.
 It is as if Fuji and his team were given two hours to film in a local office space and told to keep out of the way of people who are working.

 It would have been forgivable if the editing and shot composition made the film more interesting to watch but despite a few subjective camera shots the whole thing is conventional, like something from a ‘90s television show.

 Ultimately it’s competently shot but not a cinematic film.